Children ‘not connected’ to nature, study finds: our tips

 If you too are hand-wringing, possibly questioning whether anyone will think of the children, and determined after the RSPB findings to take the sprogs nature-spotting forthwith, we bring you the happy news that you can do this on the relative cheap and combine it with a holiday (in the meantime, encourage your small people to chase moths and fascinatedly turn over stones to discover what bugs lie beneath).

-Here’s how to find the best of the wild on Pitchup.com – and as it’s autumn, we’ve included warmth-filled options for nature spotting at any time of year:
+Here’s how to find the best of the wild on Pitchup.com:

 - The David Bellamy Conservation Awards are given to campsites and holiday parks with a strong emphasis on sustainable conservation and encouraging wildlife, from planting organic gardens to building bird hides (we have the man himself explaining the criteria here).

-- Have a look at our other filters where wildlife spotting is likely:
+- Other filters where wildlife spotting is likely: